Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
-### Mobile Application Developer at [Threenitas](https://threenitas.com)
+#### Mobile Application Developer at [Threenitas](https://threenitas.com)

-&nbsp;&nbsp;- Designing, implementing, documenting, testing, and tuning application code in Kotlin and Java
+ Designing, implementing, documenting, testing, and tuning application code in Kotlin and Java

-&nbsp;&nbsp;- Defining and implementing robust app architectures and complex user interfaces
+ Defining and implementing robust app architectures and complex user interfaces

-&nbsp;&nbsp;- Collaborating with product management, design, and QA teams to ensure quality in all phases of app development
+ Collaborating with product management, design, and QA teams to ensure quality in all phases of app development

-&nbsp;&nbsp;- Working cross-functionally to review product requirement documents and produce technical specifications
+ Working cross-functionally to review product requirement documents and produce technical specifications

-&nbsp;&nbsp;- Providing thought leadership and setting architectural direction for the Android platform
+ Providing thought leadership and setting architectural direction for the Android platform

 ## Education

-### University of the Aegean, Information and Communication Systems Engineering
+#### University of the Aegean, Information and Communication Systems Engineering

-### Engineer's degree (Integrated Master)
+#### Engineer's degree (Integrated Master)

 Specializations: